Euroasia insurance

 Practical Examples

-Story 1: The price turned out different from the beginning
+Story 1: The price changed after the quote

 Situation:

-Dilshod from Tashkent saw an attractive base rate for car insurance and thought that this was exactly what he would pay.
-But after the full calculation based on his conditions, the policy turned out to be more expensive.
+Dilshod from Tashkent saw a base rate for motor insurance and thought that was exactly what he would pay.
+After entering his details, the price increased by UZS 120,000.

 Solution: